Sim4n6/plasoWiki/Style-guide.md

 * Raise exceptions like this: ```raise MyException(u'Error message')``` or ```raise MyException```.

 #### Docstrings

 * We use "Google Style" docstrings.
 See [this page](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/example_google.html) for extensive examples of how to write these most effectively.
 Note that the [main style guide](https://google.github.io/styleguide/pyguide.html)

-There are still a lot of legacy docstrings in the codebase, here are some examples you might see.
-Don't write new code that looks like this:
+As of June 14, 2016, there are still a lot of legacy docstrings in the codebase, here are some examples you might see.
+Please don't write new code that looks like this:

 ```
 def AddAnalysisReport(self, analysis_report):
 """Adds an analysis report.